What Does A Favorite Drink Of Regency Era Gentlemen Have to Do With The Great Comet of 1811?

 The Great Comet of 1811, as drawn by William Henry Smith.
 Curtesy of Wikimedia.

 It’s believed the presence of the comet contributed to optimal growing conditions, particularly in France.
 The long hot summer and warm dry autumn of that year led to an abundant harvest of perfectly ripe grapes.
-People soon realized that the cognac, wine, and champagne of this vintage were exceptional.
+People soon realized that the brandy, cognac, wine, and champagne of this vintage were exceptional.
 Even today, you can find bottles of cognac in your local liquor store that have stars on the labels.
 This isn’t a ranking.
 The stars are there as a tribute to the 1811 vintage, known as “The Comet Vintage”.

+Here’s another fun fact.
 If you’re familiar with Courvoisier cognac, you’re probably aware it’s known as “Le Cognac de Napoleon”.
-According to the company’s website, not long after they were founded in 1809, the reputation of their cognac grew quickly among brandy connoisseurs and Napoleon visited their warehouse in Bercy to try it.
-He started giving a ration of cognac to his artillery companies to lift their morale during the Napoleonic Wars.
+According to the company’s website, not long after they were founded in 1809, the reputation of their cognac grew quickly among brandy connoisseurs and Napoleon visited their warehouse to try it.
+He started giving a ration of cognac to his artillery companies to lift morale during the Napoleonic Wars.
 When he was exiled to St. Helena, legend has it that he chose several casks of Courvoisier cognac to take with him as one of the luxury items he was granted by the British.
 The British officers on board the HMS Northumberland, who were tasked with transporting Napoleon, appreciated the cognac their prisoner shared with them and referred to it as “the brandy of Napoleon”.

 Screen Shot 2016-08-01 at 11.26.55 AM